AllenHThompson/hackerrank/README.md

 *1 <= s, t, a, b, m, n <= 10^5
 *-10^5 <= 5 <= 10^5
 *a < s < t < b*

+### Kangaroo
+There are two kangaroos on an x-axis ready to jump in the positive direction (i.e, toward positive infinity).
+The first kangaroo starts at location x(1) and moves at a rate of v(1) meters per jump.
+The second kangaroo starts at location x(2) and moves at a rate of v(2) meters per jump.
+Given the starting locations and movement rates for each kangaroo, can you determine if they'll ever land at the same location at the same time?

+Input Format
+A single line of four space-separated integers denoting the respective values of x(1), v(1), x(2), and v(2).

+Constraints
+*0 <= x(1) < x(2) <= 10000
+*1 <= v(1) <= 10000
+*1 <= v(2) <= 10000*

+Output Format
+Print YES if they can land on the same location at the same time; otherwise, print NO.
+Note: The two kangaroos must land at the same location after making the same number of jumps.